jackbader/mdandme-project/README.md

 # MDandMe API

-This is the backend API for the MDandMe social networking platform, focusing on sharing patient experiences.
+This is the backend API & frontend Expo app for the MDandMe social networking platform, focusing on sharing patient experiences.

 ## Prerequisites